Jon-Ting/iteraa/README.md

 ## Contributing

-`IAA` appreciates your enthusiasm and welcomes your expertise!
+`IterAA` appreciates your enthusiasm and welcomes your expertise!

 Please check out the [contributing guidelines](https://github.com/Jon-Ting/iaa/blob/main/CONTRIBUTING.md) and [code of conduct](https://github.com/Jon-Ting/iaa/blob/main/CONDUCT.md).
 By contributing to this project, you agree to abide by its terms.